EthanWoe/A-Month-Of-Lunches/powershell/4th_edition/chapter3/overview.md

 ### 14. Using both an alias and abbreviated parameter names, what is the shortest command line you could type to retrieve a list of commands with the word process in the name?
 **Answer:**
-* Using ``Get-Alias`` I found the shortened git command and me messing around trying to shorten the noun got me to the shorter noun.
+* Using ``Get-Alias`` I found the shortened git command and I found the other command by messing around trying to shorten the noun got me to the shorter noun.
 Tried to research how to find but could not come to a proper conclusion.
 Command ```Gcm -No Process```
 <img width="862" height="277" alt="image" src="https://github.com/user-attachments/assets/a3f0988d-0b4f-4a28-a4d4-d7d40346287e" />

 ---